Nate Lowe Player Props: Rangers vs. Yankees

 Nate Lowe At The Plate

-- Lowe enters this game on a four-game hitting streak.
-During his last outings, he's hitting .263 with one homer.

-- Lowe has reached base via a hit in 21 games this year (of 26 played), and had multiple hits in five of those games.
+- Lowe has picked up a hit in 77.8% of his 27 games this year, with at least two hits in 18.5% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.